KristoferAndersen/taskman/README.md

 - The `taskmanCLI` command line interface application - Found in `/build/examples/`.

 The latter two can be executed directly on the command line, but the shared `taskman.so` library must be linked into whichever application will make use of it.
+Once linked, the library is used by instantiating a `taskman::TaskMan` object.
+The header file can be found in the `include/` directory.
+The API is simple and the header file should describe it adequately.

 This brings us to installation.

 The following command can be used to install the library in `/usr/local/lib/`, although the path may differ depending on platform and CMake configuration.